 Choosing where to locate a data center requires balancing a lot of different priorities.
 We’re going to go through the biggest data center location considerations and show you some resources to get you started.

 First we’ll start out with a warning about the dangers of not having a safe and secure location, then we’ll go into the more specific factors for choosing the location of a data center.

-As you take a look through these resources keep an eye on North Dakota, as it might be a great place to build a joint venture of a massive wind farm and data center.
+As you take a look through these resources keep an eye on North Dakota.
+It might be a great place to build a joint venture of a massive wind farm and data center.
 However, as you’ll see, later, North Dakota is only a good place to locate a data center for someone with the right goals.

 Important Data Center Location Considerations for Safety and Security